stefanholek/term/README.txt

     Context manager to put the terminal in cbreak mode.

 opentty(bufsize=1)
-    Context manager providing an rw stream connected to '/dev/tty'.
+    Context manager returning an rw stream connected to /dev/tty.
+    The stream is None if /dev/tty could not be opened.

 getyx()
     Return the cursor position as 1-based (row, col) tuple.